 Author selling Books on Rosicrucianism and Books on Secret Traditions

-A curious blend of esoteric Jewish and Christian streams converged in Pasqually's system, which we know today as Martinezism.
-He claimed to act under the direction of an anterior order, and mentioned "teachers and faithful friends" who had taught him.
-Yet the spiritual devotions of the temporal Church were of paramount importance to Pasqually, who required his adepts to recite some of the canonical Offices or Hours of the Church.
+A blend of esoteric Jewish and Christian streams converged in Pasqually's system, known today as Martinezism.
+He claimed to act under the direction of an anterior order, and "teachers and faithful friends" who had taught him.
+The spiritual devotions of the temporal Catholic Church were also of paramount importance to Pasqually, who required his adepts to recite many of its canonical Hours.

 Author selling Books on Rosicrucianism and Books on Secret Traditions